Skattebo plays and Dart clears concussion protocol as Giants beat Patriots in preseason finale

 The first-round pick out of Mississippi completed 6 of 12 passes for 81 yards, including a 50-yard throw and catch with Gunner Olszewski and a touchdown to Greg Dulcich.
 Instead of sliding to give himself up on a run late in the first quarter, he fumbled when tackled by Jack Gibbens and was taken to the medical tent on the sideline to be evaluated for a concussion.

+“He got the wind knocked out of him,” coach Brian Daboll said.
+“He’s good.
+Yeah, I would like him to slide on that.”

-Dart did not return, though it was not immediately clear if that was part of the coaching staff's plan going in.
-Veteran Jameis Winston replaced Dart and connected with Jalin Hyatt on a 27-yard TD on the next play.
+Dart did not return, though Daboll said it was always the plan to turn to Jameis Winston after the first.
+Winston replaced Dart and connected with Jalin Hyatt on a 27-yard TD on the next play.

+“Shoutout to Jameis for throwing a touchdown and finishing that last drive that I was in,” Dart said.

+Dart finished the preseason 32 of 47 passing for 372 yards and three touchdowns with no interceptions, also running six times for 52 yards and a TD.

 Fourth-string QB Tommy DeVito had three TD passes after taking over for Winston, and rookie TJ Moore scored on a 44-yard pick-6.
 The Giants (3-0) went unbeaten in exhibition play for the first time since 2019, outscoring opponents 107-47.